home

 Dune Pansies, Viola tricolor ssp. curtisii

-Wild pansies and violets are among most people's wildflowers, and the Dune Pansy (also referred to as the Seaside Pansy) is one of the prettiest and most varied of them all.
+Wild pansies and violets are among most people's favourite wildflowers, and the Dune Pansy (also referred to as the Seaside Pansy) is one of the prettiest and most varied of them all.

 Description